-In our opinion, Syndicate 2121's underwriting year accounts for the 2017 year of account for the 3 years ended 31 December 2019 (the "syndicate underwriting year accounts"):
+In our opinion, Syndicate 2121's underwriting year financial statements for the 2018 year of account for the 3 years ended 31 December 2020 (the "underwriting year financial statements"):

-- give a true and fair view of the state of the syndicate's affairs as at 31 December 2019 and of its loss for the 2017 closed year of account; - have been properly prepared in accordance with United Kingdom Accounting Standards comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland"; and - have been prepared in accordance with the requirements of The Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 and the Lloyd's Syndicate Accounting Byelaw (No. 8 of 2005).
+- have been properly prepared, in all material respects, in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards, comprising FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland", and applicable law), as modified by the Lloyd's Syndicate Accounting Byelaw (No. 8 of 2005); and - have been properly prepared, in all material respects, in accordance with the requirements of the Lloyd's Syndicate Accounting Byelaw (No. 8 of 2005).

-We have audited the syndicate underwriting year accounts included within the Report, Annual Accounts and Underwriting Year Accounts as at 31 December 2019 (the "Annual Report"), which comprise:

-- Statement of financial position as at 31 December 2019; - Income statement for the 2017 year of account: technical account general business; - Income statement for the 2017 year of account: non-technical account; - Statement of changes in members' balances; - Statement of cash flows; - the notes to the syndicate underwriting year accounts, which include a summary of significant accounting policies.
+We have audited the underwriting year financial statements included within the Report, Annual Accounts and the Underwriting Year Accounts, which comprise: the Statement of financial position as at 31 December 2020; the Income statement for the 2018 year of account, and the Statement of cash flows for the 36 months then ended; and the Notes to the underwriting year financial statements which include a description of the significant accounting policies.